 Is a Root Canal Painful?

-Root canals got a bad name several decades ago when the procedure did hurt.
+Root canals earned a bad name several decades ago when the procedure did hurt.
 However, with modern technology and medical advancements, we have better tools and anesthetics to make root canals a relatively painless process.

 How Long Does a Root Canal Take?